mongodb-ps/ce-docker-mongodb-enterprise/README.md

 The MongoDB deployment image is built:

-- Based on ubuntu:jammy image
+- Based on `ubuntu:jammy` image
 - Automation Agent is installed

 Note the MongoDB here relies on Ops Manager to start.
 For now only 1 instance of MongoDB can be started.

 ## How does it work
-Ops Manager doesn't provide precompiled version for ARM64 platform thus can't be run on Macbook M1/M2 series.
-However, Ops Manager is a Java application, which can run on ARM64 platform.
-The only problem is the JDK included in the package is for AMD64.
-The script used Ops Manager for Ubuntu, removed `jdk` folder, then link ARM64 openjdk-11 as new jdk.
-This is enough to resolve the platform issue.
+Ops Manager doesn't provide pre-compiled version for ARM64 platform thus can't be run on Macbook M1/M2 series.
+However, Ops Manager is a Java application, which is capable to run on ARM64 platform.
+The only problem is the JDK included in the package is for x86_64 platform.
+The script uses the pre-compiled Ops Manager package for Ubuntu, removes `jdk` folder, then link ARM64 openjdk-11 as a replacement.
+This is enough to resolve the jdk issue.

 ## Configuration

-All configurations can be found in the following 3 files:
+All configurations can be found in the following 3 files.

 - `config.sh`: common parameters that MongoDB and Ops Manager shares.
   - `DOCKER_USERNAME`: Used as the docker image responsitory name.